Voluntary Non-School Alternative Provision Standards.

 Where referrals are made keep a timeline and case study to show impact.

 Report on key safeguarding measures (number of concerns, referrals, areas of vulnerability etc) to leaders to drive proactive responses.
+If criminal exploitation is a problem, for example, then invite visiting experts in, add teaching around this to your curriculum and develop police contacts and support.

 1.5 Providers should have a named child safeguarding lead who has received appropriate, documented training